utsaesmc/emails/README.md

 ## `Global` Block Settings

-There are two global settings that shoud be on all content blocks.
+There are two global settings that shoud be on all content blocks, except for full width images.

 * Margins should be set for `40px` on the left and right.
 * Padding should be `0px` all around.